ElliotY-ML/Predict_Diabetic_Patient_Hospitalization_Duration/README.md

 1. Data preparation begins in section 3.
 The project dataset is loaded into a pandas DataFrame.
 There are medical code reference tables in `src/data_schema_references` that translate medical and medicine codes into descriptions.
 These are also loaded into dataframes.
 2. An exploratory data analysis proceeds to understand the data and demographics.
 3. The dataset is then reduced from the line level into an aggregated encounter level.
-In other words, all indiviual medical codes are aggregated by individual patient visits.
+In other words, all individual medical codes are aggregated by individual patient visits.
 4. Select categorical and numerical features to use for the model.
 5. Split dataset into a 60%/20%/20% train/validation/test split and ensure that the demographics are reflective of the overall dataset.
 The `patient_dataset_splitter` function was completed in `student_utils.py` module.
 6. Use TensorFlow Feature Columns API to create categorical features and embedding columns for each feature.
 The `create_tf_categorical_feature_cols` function was completed in `student_utils.py` module.